AP Explains: How a phone may have steered hunt for bomber | New Country 923

 Officials in Texas said they were able to obtain Conditt’s phone number.
 This breakthrough came after he was linked through a license plate number to a red truck spotted on surveillance video at a FedEx store where he is suspected to have dropped off a parcel bomb.

-Texas Gov. Greg Abbott said the same phone number showed up at all four bomb sites.
+Texas Gov. Greg Abbott said the same phone number showed up at the bomb sites.
 But he did not elaborate on how investigators obtained the information to reach that conclusion.

 In the most likely scenario, investigators may have asked telecommunication carriers for historical records of all traffic on certain cell towers on specific dates, said Mike Chapple, associate teaching professor of information technology, analytics and operations at the University of Notre Dame.